Published September 19, 2022

 I’m so glad I finally took the plunge and read The Wealthy Franchisee, I hope you’ll do the same!
 You can get your copy here.
 I’d love to hear what you think.
 Drop me a line and let me know what your biggest takeaways were.

 How can you make an immediate and lasting impact on your franchisees’ success?
-Find out at the first-ever FBR Summit.
-Featured keynote Scott Greenberg will share his 30-second leadership coaching method for making franchisees great at this two-day intensive event created just for franchise operations leaders and their teams.
+Find out at the FBR Summit.
+The Summit is a two-day intensive, event created just for franchise operations leaders and their teams that directly support franchisees.
+Don’t miss it!